 NC Trading Values

-Since you can't directly trade Neocash itself for NC items, a valuation system was developed to use "caps" as the currency for determining NC values.
-A "cap" is valued to one GBC (1 GBC = 200 NC) - (e.g If you want to trade for an NC item worth 3 GBCs, then the item has a 600 NC value).
-The NCC eventually established NC value guides to display the estimated cap values for NC items based on current NC trades submitted by users on the NCC.
-However, everyone can value their NC items differently, so no specific cap value is law.
-These guides are voluntarily created by experienced NCers.
+Since you can't directly trade Neocash itself for NC items, users have developed an informal valuation system to use "caps" as the currency for determining NC values.
+A "cap" is very roughly valued to one GBC (1 GBC = 200 NC).
+For example, if you want to trade for an NC item worth 3 GBCs, then the item roughly has a 3*200=600 NC value.

 Gift Box Mystery Capsules

-The new GBCs (commonly referred to as GBcubes/Cubes) will award one item worth 150 NC (or more) along with at least two Basic Gift Boxes with the chance to receive up to 5 gift boxes including the Limited Edition (LE) Gift Box (themed to the capsule design).
-Most NC traders prefer the new GBCs, since they guarantee two gift boxes.
+GBCs released since June 2014 will award one item worth 150 NC (or more), along with two to four Basic Gift Boxes, with the chance to receive of a Limited Edition (LE) Gift Box themed to the capsule design.

 Determining Cap Values